abuturabofficial/abuturabofficial.github.io-archived/_posts/2023-09-28-Sleuthkit-Apprentice-Walkthrough.md

   alt: PicoCTF Logo
 ---

+Sleuthkit Apprentice Challenge is about doing forensic analysis of disk images and finding the useful and juicy information about the target.

 ## Necessary Information[^1] Before Starting the Challenge

 - Disk image is a huge dump of many numbers